Having a Facebook marketing strategy and plan is the difference between businesses that succeed with Facebook and the ones that crash and burn.

 Not to worry, I got you!

 The question of what to use as content for your posts on Facebook is really a process of launching, testing and gaining feedback on what worked best for your industry and followers.

 Once you know what works, keep posting that type of content until you find it has gone stale and then swap it out.

 Below I have listed different content ideas that you can use, I have also created a full blog post that will break each one down for you, based on what it can do for you, and how you should use it.

 - Blog post

 - An expert tip

-How would I use these posts for RAS Digital Marketing’s Facebook strategy?
+How we use posts for our Facebook strategy?

 If I was going to use some of these post ideas for RAS Digital Marketing’s Facebook strategy.

 I would first divide my year into four quarters, and each of those quarters into 3 months.